loopbackio/loopback-next/docs/site/Concepts.md

   such as REST (http, https), gRPC (http2) and graphQL (http, https).
 It typically listens on a specific endpoint (protocol/host/port), handles incoming requests, and then returns appropriate responses.

-- [**Context**](Context.md): An abstraction of states and dependencies in your application that LoopBack uses to manage everything.
-It's a global registry for everything in your app (configurations, state, dependencies, classes and so on).

-- [**Binding**](Binding.md): An abstraction of items managed by a context.
-Each binding has a unique key within the context and a value provider to resolve the key to a value.

-- [**Dependency Injection**](Dependency-injection.md): The technique used to separate the construction of dependencies of a class or function from its behavior to keep the code loosely coupled.

 - [**Controller**](Controllers.md): A class that implements operations defined by the application’s REST API.
 It implements an application’s business logic